-The source of inspiration is visible in the unidirectional rotating bezel with the 15-minute timer and the triangle with a pearl-style luminous dot in its center.
+The source of inspiration is visible in the unidirectionally rotating bezel with the 15-minute timer and the triangle with a pearl-style luminous dot in its center.

-The body of the watch with its extra-long horns, an integrated stainless steel bracelet and the inevitable crown guards are, too, also almost the same.
+The slightly oversized body with its extra-long horns, an integrated stainless steel bracelet, and the inevitable crown guards are, too, also almost the same.
 To my regret, the Japanese designers tried too hard making the similarities less obvious thus making the numerals on the bezel too bold and the dial with its trapezoid hour markers too busy.

 Well, the numerals on the calendar wheel could be a little bigger, but I could live with that, too: today, when we are virtually surrounded with calendars on our computer screens, telephone displays and DVRs, the small rectangular aperture on a dial of a watch (be it a Rolex or a Timex) mainly serves a decorative purpose.

 As I have already noted, the watch is powered by their “green” Eco-Drive movement.
-Although the Japanese brand doesn’t specify the exact model, it is known that the movement is good for whole six month after being charged under sun light.
+Although the Japanese brand doesn’t specify the exact model, it is known that the movement is good for the whole six months after being charged under sunlight.

 Citizen Promaster Sea Eco-Drive (Ref.
 BN0100-51E) specification

 Movement: Quartz, Eco-Drive caliber, solar-powered, Made in Japan

 Power reserve: 180 days

 Size: 42.00 mm

 Case height: 12.00 mm